 I plan on writing a post about working with Sales Agents at a later stage, if this is something you would be interested in hearing more about please drop me a line to encourage me to move it up my list.

-If you're interested in working with me, you can book a free 30 min call to discover how I can help you.
+If you're interested in working with me, you can email me to discover how I can help you.
 If you have any feedback or any topic you would like me to cover please get in touch.
 I also share tips every week on my Instagram account.

-Sign up to my newsletter to receive your copy of my ebook and monthly downloads to help you grow your business.
-Lastly if you know of anyone who would like to start to wholesale or are struggling to grow their business please share my details with them.
-As a small start-up business this really does makes all the difference and I really appreciate it.
+Sign up to my newsletter to receive 15% off your copy of my ebook and monthly downloads to help you grow your business.
+Lastly, if you know of anyone who would like to start to wholesale or are struggling to grow their business please share my details with them.
+As a small start-up business, this really does makes all the difference and I really appreciate it.